Q. T. Marshall

-Michael Cuellari (born July 16, 1985), better known by the ring name Q. T. Marshall, is an American professional wrestler signed to All Elite Wrestling (AEW) as a performer and producer.
-He is a co-owner and trainer of The Nightmare Factory (formerly known as One Fall Power Factory), a professional wrestling training facility, alongside Cody Rhodes and Glacier of Nightmare Family.
+Michael Cuellari (born July 16, 1985), better known by the ring name Q. T. Marshall, is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he serves as the Vice President of Show and Creative Coordination, and also makes appearances in its sister promotion Ring of Honor (ROH), where he works as an in-ring competitor.
+He previously made appearances for Lucha Libre AAA Worldwide (AAA), where he is a former one-time AAA Latin American Champion.

+He is the co-owner and a trainer at The Nightmare Factory (formerly known as One Fall Power Factory), a professional wrestling training facility, alongside Cody Rhodes and Glacier of the Nightmare Family.
 During his career he has worked with several independent promotions, most notably having sporadic appearances in Ring of Honor (ROH), as well as four matches with WWE.
 He also was the focus of a documentary about his tryout for the WWE named The Wrestler: A Q.T.
 Marshall Story, which has won Best Documentary at the 2017 San Diego Comic-Con Film Festival.

 Professional wrestling career

 Early career (2004–2012)

 Marshall was trained at the Monster Factory before making his debut in 2004.

-Ring of Honor (2012–2016)
+Ring of Honor (2012–2016 ;2025-)

 After sporadic appearances for Ring of Honor, Marshall gained an ROH contract by defeating Matt Taven, Antonio Thomas, and Vinny Marseglia in a Four Corner Survival Match at Boiling Point 2012.
 Marshall was often paired with R.D.
 Evans as his manager or tag team partner as a comedy duo known as Marshall Law.
 Marshall made his last regular appearance for ROH in March 2016, teaming with Punisher Martinez to defeat Leon St. Giovanni and Shaheem Ali in a dark match.